 Memorable Manitobans: Maryan Victor “Vic” Woyna (1905-1983)

-Born in Poland on 24 December 1905, the son of Stanley Woyna and Catherine Woyna, he immigrated to Canada with his parents at a young age and settled at St. Martin.
+Born in Poland on 24 December 1905, son of Stanley Woyna and Catherine Woyna, he immigrated to Canada with his parents at a young age and settled at St. Martin.
 After receiving early education locally, he took further schooling at Winnipeg, in Kelvin Technical High School, St. John’s Technical High School, and Central Normal School.

 On 1 July 1931, he married Anne Vivian Turman (1912-1991) at St. Martin and they had one son.
 In 1936, he organized the Red Cross in Eastern Manitoba.
 He was President and Secretary of the Transcona Intermediate Hockey Club, and served on the Transcona Parks Board for 10 years.
 He was District Deputy, organizer, and charter member of Court Transcordia of the IOOF, as well as a life-member of the Transcona-Springfield local of the Manitoba Teachers’ Society.
 He used his knowledge of the Polish and Ukrainian languages to help many new immigrants adjust to life in Canada.